calico/catnap/README.md

 # Overview

-This repository contains code for reproducing the results of our paper "Automated, high-dimensional evaluation of physiological aging and resilience in outbred mice."
+This repository contains code for reproducing the results of our eLife paper "Automated, high-dimensional evaluation of physiological aging and resilience in outbred mice."
 (DOI: https://doi.org/10.7554/eLife.72664110e72664)